Travon-77/BI_Analytics_Tripleten_Projects/Zuber_SQL_Analysis_Project/README.md

 - Exploratory data analysis
 - Taxi ride behavior segmentation
 - Aggregation and CASE logic
-- Weather condition impact on ride duration
+- Weather conditions impact on ride duration
 - Joins, grouping, and filtering by time and conditions

 ---

-## 📊 Dataset Description
+## Dataset Description

 The project is based on a SQL database that includes four core tables: